Ruchita-0310/bioinformatics/comparative_genomics.md

 ```
 **Results**:
 1. Use `au_test_out` to figure out the p-vales of the rerooted trees and use the tree that has p-value 1.00
-2. From the table, it was inferred that reroot2 was the best (further used in 10.4).
+2. From the table, it was inferred that reroot2 was the best
+# 10. Evaluating the Nature of the Root Signal
-## 8.4.
-Robustness check
+## 10. 1.
+Robustness Checks
 1. Copy [DTL_ratio_analysis_ML_diff.py](https://github.com/ak-andromeda/ALE_methods/blob/main/write_consel_file_p3.py)
 2. Move all the reroots (1 and 3) to a directory and run this program.
 Make sure the DTL code is in the same directory.
 3. Make: roots_to_test.txt